-Sharon Dingman continues her sixth year as Head Volleyball Coach at UChicago in 2019.
+Sharon Dingman continues her seventh year as Head Volleyball Coach at UChicago in 2020.

 Dingman earned her 100th victory at UChicago and her 500th career win overall during the 2018 campaign.
 UChicago set a new school record for winning percentage, going 29-5 on the year (.853) and reaching the second round of the NCAA postseason.
 Emma Griffith, Sarah Muisenga and Madison Pearson were all selected as AVCA Honorable Menton All-Americans.
 Four Maroons were honored on the All-University Athletic Association (UAA) teams.
 At season's end, UChicago ranked 11th in hitting percentage (.244), while Griffith's 1,367 assists were second most in the nation.

 The 2017 Maroons reached the NCAA Tournament for the seventh time.
 Four players were named All-UAA and two were selected All-Region.